Leopoldo Martínez Nucete: American politics and advocacy

 In 2018, Tom Pérez appointed him to the national leadership of the Democratic National Committee and he also served as Finance Chair of the DNC's Hispanic Caucus and one of the DNC National Finance Committee Deputy Chairs.
 Leopoldo Martínez also was a member of the Steering Committee and Central Committee of the Democratic Party of Virginia.
-Given his leadership roles with Latino Victory, Martinez Nucete has supervised or advised the work of such organization in the presidential campaigns of Hillary Clinton (2016) and Joe Biden (2020); and in more than 50 political campaigns of candidates for the United States Congress or Senate, as well as candidates for Governor or legislators in States such as Virginia, Maryland, Pennsylvania, New York, Florida, California, Texas, New Mexico, Nevada and Arizona.
+Given his leadership roles with Latino Victory, Martinez Nucete has been a supervisor or advisor for the presidential campaigns of Hillary Clinton (2016) and Joe Biden (2020).
+He has also been a supervisor or advisor in more than 50 political campaigns of candidates for the United States Congress or Senate, as well as candidates for governor or legislators in states such as Virginia, Maryland, Pennsylvania, New York, Florida, California, Texas, New Mexico, Nevada, and Arizona.
+Martinez Nucete has also been a supporter of capacity building efforts in the progressive ecosystem, through his involvement as board member of the National Democratic Training Committee.

+In his activism and advocacy on Latino empowerment, with the Latino Victory Project and as a DNC member, Leopoldo Martinez spearheaded efforts that led to including the Temporary Protected Status (TPS) for Venezuelan refugees in the Democratic Party's platform of 2020.
+This has become effective during the Biden–Harris Administration since March 2021.

+Public service in the United States

-He was appointed by the Governor Terry McAuliffe to be Commissioner for Small Business in the Commonwealth of Virginia, and was a member of the Transition Commission between the McAuliffe and Ralph Northam administrations.
-Martínez Nucete also served on the board of directors of the University of Mary Washington.
-As a board member of the university he served as the chair of the Administration, Finance, Advancement and Facilities Committee, and a member of the Audit and Executive Committees.
-Recently, the Sorensen Institute at the University of Virginia appointed Leopoldo Martinez Nucete to their Board of Advisors.
-The Sorensen Institute, under the leadership of Leopoldo Martinez Nucete with support from CDDA/IQ Latino, created the Jose Nucete Sardi Fellowships, to increase Latino participation in the institute's programs.
+Leopoldo Martinez served as a member of Small Business Commission in the Commonwealth of Virginia (2017–2019), appointed by Governor Terry McAuliffe.
+He also was a member of the gubernatorial Transition Committee between Governors Terry McCauliffe and Ralph Northam in Virginia (2017).
+Then, he was appointed by Governor Northam, as member of the Board of Trustees of the University of Mary Washington (2018–2022).
+As a board member of the university, he served as the chair of the Administration, Finance, Advancement and Facilities Committee, as well as member of the Audit and Executive Committees.
+The Sorensen Institute at the University of Virginia appointed Leopoldo Martinez Nucete to their Board of Advisors in 2020.
+The Sorensen Institute, under the leadership of Leopoldo Martinez Nucete with support from CDDA/IQ Latino, created the José Nucete Sardi Fellowships, to increase Latino enrollment in the institute's programs.